eseidel/clank/README.md

 ## Edge Case Questions
 * Does Treasure Hunter dungeon row replacement cause arrival effects?
 * How does Trashing interact with reshuffling?
+* Does Gem Collector give refunds (for gems purchased that turn)?